GET A CALL BACK

 Both the principal and interest included in the maturity amount are tax-free.

-Practical Tips for Managing a PPF Account
+Practical tips for managing a PPF Account

 Tips